Karan0910/weatherApp/README.md

 # weatherApp
-A simple weather application in for Android
+A simple weather application for Android